-2. Adjust/Change

-3. Continue as is

-4. Stop/Remove

-Action identified Responsible Officer By When How will this be evaluated?

-Date sent to Equ ality Rep for publish ning 00/00 /00
+Addressing the 1.
+No Major Change - The Impact Assessment demonstrates that the proposed changes are robust and that there is no potential for discrimination or adverse impact on any protected group.
+2. Adjust/Change 3.
+Continue as is 4.
+Stop/Remove Action Responsible By When How will this be evaluated? identified Officer Date sent to Equality Rep for publishing 00/00/00